 If you enable or do not configure this policy setting, then applications that are configured to support driver isolation will be isolated.
 If you disable this policy setting, then print drivers will be loaded within all associated application processes.

-This policy is supported on Windows Server 2012, Windows 8 or Windows RT.
+This policy is supported on Windows 10, Windows 8, Windows Server 2012 or later.